cockroachdb/docs/v2.1/recommended-production-settings.md

 - Any user, connecting as `root`, can read or write any data in your cluster.
 - There is no network encryption or authentication, and thus no confidentiality.

-Therefore, to deploy CockroachDB in production, it is strongly recommended to [use TLS certificates to authenticate](authentication.html) the identity of nodes and clients and to encrypt in-flight data between nodes and clients.
+Therefore, to deploy CockroachDB in production, it is strongly recommended to use TLS certificates to authenticate the identity of nodes and clients and to encrypt in-flight data between nodes and clients.
 You can use either the built-in [`cockroach cert` commands](create-security-certificates.html) or [`openssl` commands](create-security-certificates-openssl.html) to generate security certificates for your deployment.
 Regardless of which option you choose, you'll need the following files:

 - A certificate authority (CA) certificate and key, used to sign all of the other certificates.
 - A separate certificate and key for each node in your deployment, with the common name `node`.
 - A separate certificate and key for each client and user you want to connect to your nodes, with the common name set to the username.
 The default user is `root`.

     Alternatively, CockroachDB supports [password authentication](create-and-manage-users.html#user-authentication), although we typically recommend using client certificates instead.

-For more information, see the [Security Overview](security-overview.html).

 ## Networking